Full question:

 Answer:

-Assume Jack Sprat appoints his wife, Mary Sprat, as his agent in a written power of attorney.
-Mary, as agent, must sign as follows: Jack Sprat, by Mary Sprat under POA or Mary Sprat, attorney-in-fact for Jack Sprat.
+When signing documents as an agent under a limited power of attorney, you should sign in a specific way.
+For example, if Jack Sprat has appointed his wife, Mary Sprat, as his agent, Mary should sign as follows: Jack Sprat, by Mary Sprat under POA or Mary Sprat, attorney-in-fact for Jack Sprat.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.